manuGil/online-core/docs/source/databases.rst

    `Associating attributes`_.

 Task 2.1
     Start QGIS and open the *data_entry.qgs project*.
-Among others, you will see a layer named *Pearl_Harbour_topographic_map_(1999).tif* Observe the map and complete the table below considering the following requirements:
+Among others, you will see a layer named *Pearl_Harbour_topographic_map_(1999).tif* Observe the map and complete the table below, considering the following requirements:

     + Think of at least three vector layers that can be acquired from the raster base map;
     + Make sure all geometric types – Polygon, Line, Point are represented;